-I just love watching my preschool kids play store!
-This particular store, the chocolate and flower shop, has been a hit with my students many years in a row.
-We often set it up around Valentine’s Day, but it would fit our home center just fine any other day of the year.
+The kid’s play store is the perfect dramatic play component for your list of valentine activities for preschoolers.
+This particular store, the chocolate and flower shop, has been a hit with my students for years.
+We often set it up around Valentine’s Day, but it would also fit our home center well any other day of the year.
+I, personally, have so much fun watching the kids play store!

 To transform the home center, Mary Poppins placed some heart wreaths in the “window” over the sink.
 Fake flowers were added to the center, as well as empty chocolate boxes and bags from a local candy store.
 Toy cash registers and old phones were already in the home center, and they completed the shop.
 The kiddos used brown and white pompoms as the “chocolates” in the empty boxes.